 After reviewing these signs of an outdated pool, have you decided that it’s time for a remodel?
 Summerhill Pools can help.
-They have over 30 years of experience with taking boring and inefficient pools and making them backyard paradises.
+They have years of experience with taking boring and inefficient pools and making them backyard paradises.

 If you do have a water feature, there are water filters that can connect with the water feature, effectively combining filtration and circulation to keep the water incredibly clear.